Abdominoplasty or “tummy tuck" is a surgical procedure that is designed to treat:

 Finally, your surgeon will perform a careful evaluation of your overall health as well as issues that could cause complications, such as:

-An abdominoplasty usually is done in a hospital as outpatient surgery, and you must be driven to and from the hospital by a friend or family member.
-Your surgeon may want you to stay one night in the hospital to recover the help of skilled nurses.
+An abdominoplasty is usually done in a hospital as outpatient surgery, and you must be driven to and from the hospital by a friend or family member.
+Your surgeon may want you to stay one night in the hospital to recover with the help of skilled nurses.

 In most cases, you may experience pain for 24 to 72 hours.
 Swelling can occur in the abdominal wall tissue but this usually resolves within a month of surgery.

-You will be encouraged to get out of bed the night of surgery, and should be able to walk slowly by the next day.
+You will be encouraged to get out of bed the night of surgery and should be able to walk slowly by the next day.
 Most patients can go out in public within three to five days.
-Patients generally are asked to take at least a week off from work, but those who have highly physical jobs may require more time off.
+Patients are generally asked to take at least one week off from work, but those who have highly physical jobs may require more time off.

-Suction drains routinely are used following abdominoplasty procedures to help with normal healing.
-These drains are simple to care for and patients will be given instructions at the time of discharge.
+Suction drains are routinely used following abdominoplasty procedures to help ensure wounds from the surgery heal properly.
+These drains are simple to care for, and patients will be given instructions at the time of discharge.

-You may be instructed in the use of an elastic abdominal binder to keep the area comfortable with gentle pressure.
+You may be instructed to use an elastic abdominal binder to keep the area comfortable with gentle pressure.
 Vigorous physical activity is limited for four weeks following surgery.